Crompulence/CPL_APP_OPENFOAM/README.md

 N.B.: warnings from the included MPI headers may be ignored.
 This makes a range of OpenFOAM solvers, including

+   - CPLTestFoam - A version of an OpenFOAM solver with the same contents as the [CPL library minimal send and recieve mocks](https://github.com/Crompulence/cpl-library/tree/master/examples/minimal_send_recv_mocks), this tests to see if both CPL library and OpenFOAM is built correctly and exchnages information using the code in examples/CPLTestFoam.
+   - CPLTestSocketFoam - A minimal test of the functionality of the CPLSocket code which is used to exchange information and set boundary conditions in OpenFOAM, run using the examples/CPLTestSocketFoam.
+   - CPLinterCondensatingEvaporatingFoam - Used for multi-phase simulations and runs with the example in examples/interCondensatingEvaporatingFoam.
-   - CPLIcoFOAM - A basic fluid solver for MD-CFD coupling which partially overlaps an MD simulation
+   - CPLIcoFOAM - A basic fluid solver for MD-CFD coupling which partially overlaps an MD simulation, same code as CPLTestSocketFoam.
-   - CPLSediFOAM - SediFOAM (https://github.com/xiaoh/sediFoam) adapted to use the CPL library philosophy of minimal linked library
+   - CPLSediFOAM - SediFOAM (https://github.com/xiaoh/sediFoam) adapted to use the CPL library philosophy of minimal linked library.
-   - CPLCFDDEMFOAM - CFDDEM (https://www.cfdem.com/) adapted to use the CPL library philosophy of minimal linked library
+   - CPLCFDDEMFOAM - CFDDEM (https://www.cfdem.com/) adapted to use the CPL library philosophy of minimal linked library.

 3 ) License
 ==========